sifive/wake/doc/quickref.md

 * FUSE
     * wake uses a FUSE filesystem to track what files are actually opened when running a job.
+    * this can be disabled for systems that can't run FUSE
 * no guarantee of ordering
     * There is no guarantee of ordering if two statements don't depend on each other.
 This is wake is able to parallelize programs.